 CompCert is a formally verified optimizing C compiler.
 Its intended use is compiling safety-critical and mission-critical software written in C and meeting high levels of assurance.
 It accepts most of the ISO C 99 language, with some exceptions and a few extensions.
-It produces machine code for ARM, PowerPC, and x86 architectures.
+It produces machine code for ARM, PowerPC, x86, and RISC-V architectures.

 This level of confidence in the correctness of the compilation process is unprecedented and contributes to meeting the highest levels of software assurance.

 The formal proof covers all transformations from the abstract syntax tree to the generated assembly code.
 To preprocess and produce object and executable files, an external C preprocessor, assemblers, linkers, and C libraries have to be used.
 However, these unverified stages are well-understood and robust from an implementation perspective.
-This has been demonstrated on a development version of CompCert in a 2011 study by Regehr, Yang et al.:
+This was demonstrated on a development version of CompCert in a 2011 study by Regehr, Yang et al.:

 “The striking thing about our CompCert results is that the middle-end bugs we found in all other compilers are absent.
 As of early 2011, the under-development version of CompCert is the only compiler we have tested for which Csmith cannot find wrong-code errors.
 This is not for lack of trying: we have devoted about six CPU-years to the task.
 The apparent unbreakability of CompCert supports a strong argument that developing compiler optimizations within a proof framework, where safety checks are explicit and machine-checked, has tangible benefits for compiler users.”

 On typical embedded processors, code generated by CompCert typically runs twice as fast as code generated by GCC without optimizations, and only 20% slower than GCC code at optimization level 3.
-Details about the benchmark mix used to obtain these numbers are available on request.

 “With CompCert it is possible to decrease the execution time of our flight control algorithms by a significant amount.
 The reduction of the execution time can be used for additional functionality.”

-CompCert produces machine code for ARM, PowerPC (32-bit), IA32 (x86 32-bit), and AMD64 (x86 64-bit).
+CompCert produces machine code for ARM, PowerPC (32-bit and 32/64-bit hybrid), IA32 (x86 32-bit), AMD64 (x86 64-bit), and RISC-V (32- and 64-bit).